akalenuk/unpager/README.md

 What now?
 ---------
 **As for July 2016**, the project is abandoned.
-I tried to extract any useful math from it to reimplement in c++, and some code was reused in python programs.
+I tried to extract any useful math from it to [reimplement in C++](https://github.com/akalenuk/unpager/tree/master/cpp), and some code was reused in python programs.
 But as a desktop application it is done.

 The code is unlicensed though, so you can pick it up and reuse in your own work.